 - (Advanced) Deploying Flask application on Dockers

-The registration is carried out by the central registration process in January 2023.
+The registration is carried out by the central registration process using SuPra.